-13.7Gy to -7000 AT: Preterragen Era

 Mars like world toward the outer Perseus Arm, known for its alien tunnel complex.

-- Miocene Epoch - Text by M. Alan Kazlev and Stephen Inniss
+- Natural History of Earth - Text by ProxCenBound, M. Alan Kazlev, and Stephen Inniss

 - Old Earth - Text by M. Alan Kazlev